 Are you looking for a fun way to create a weekly newsletter out of Google Slides?
 Check out our popular Tri-Fold brochure template that can easily help you share both written and video content to your staff today!Are you a riding the #WakeletWave today?
 Click Here To Tweet This Post To Your PLN! #SharingIsCaringClick To Tweet

-Do you have very little time to be thinking about weekly newsletters?
+Do you have very little time to think about weekly newsletters?
 Would you like to find a simple solution where you can curate tutorials, videos, and blog posts and simply hit the share button?
-Look no further than Wakelet, one of the cleanest, most easy to use curation tools that I have ever used.
+Look no further than Wakelet, one of the cleanest, most easy-to-use curation tools that I have ever used.

-Through Wakelet you can easily curate and organize web content from a variety of sources using both their simple to use web interface, Chrome Extension or mobile phone.
+Through Wakelet you can easily curate and organize web content from a variety of sources using both their simple-to-use web interface, Chrome Extension, or mobile phone.
 I signed up for a free (and always free) account using my Gmail and quickly created a Collection of my Tech Coaching resources.
-If you aren't riding the #WakeletWave yet you should jump on it use it to save yourself valuable time each week when communicating with your teachers.
+If you aren't riding the #WakeletWave yet you should jump on it and use it to save yourself valuable time each week when communicating with your teachers.

 If you take a SMORE and add some additional design features to it you might only start to understand the beautiful newsletter application that is Microsoft SWAY.
 Much like Google Slides, SWAY (in my opinion) doesn't nearly get the love that it deserves.

 Using Microsoft SWAY, you can easily turn your digital documents into dynamic websites for sharing and emailing to your teachers.
 It also makes a great presentation tool that you can stand in front of and share information with your teachers.